odoo/odoo/addons/web/doc/testing.rst

 .. note::

-    asynchronous test cases also have a 10 seconds timeout: if the test does not finish within 10 seconds, it will be considered failed.
+    Asynchronous test cases also have a 10 seconds timeout: if the test does not finish within 10 seconds, it will be considered failed.
 This pretty much always means the test will not resolve.

 .. note::

-    if the returned deferred is rejected, the test will be failed unless :js:attr:`~TestOptions.fail_on_rejection` is set to
+    If the returned deferred is rejected, the test will be failed unless :js:attr:`~TestOptions.fail_on_rejection` is set to
     ``false``.